solitondigital/SocialWallet-iOS-SDK/README.md

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.

-Specify Eureka into your project's `Podfile`:
+Specify SocialWalletSDK into your project's `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'